Renwar-P/join-bjj/README.md

 - Feature 3: Schedual

 The schedual section of the homepage gives the user a quick access to important information.
 A clubs schedual is one of the first bits of info a new possible student would like to know.
-With the schedual a user can plan a possible visit and make more pemanent decisions further on.
+With the schedual a user can plan a possible visit and make more pemanent decision further on.

  <img src="assets/images/screenshot-schedual.png" alt="a image of the schedual section">